Distributed Dispatching in the Parallel Server Model: Enhancing Performance for Partial Information

 This motivates us to increase the available information to the dispatchers.
 We attempt to do so without increasing the number of links that a dispatcher establishes.
 This is of interest since in many system the cost of communication lies mainly in the connection establishment rather than in the size of its content~\cite{murray2012large,moon2020acceltcp}.
 To that end, we keep track of queue-size information at the servers, in a local array of size~$N$.
 A server updates its local array based on its own queue length and information that it receives from dispatchers with which it has connections.
 Whenever a communication link between a dispatcher and a server is established, they merge their arrays.
 This is obtained by assigning time stamps to array entries, and maintaining the most recent information per entry upon the merge (cf.~\cite{Lamport78}). \footnote{To the best of our knowledge, maintaining queue size information in this manner at the servers has not been done before in the parallel server model.}

-To test the effectiveness of the above scheme, we conduct an experiment comparing our protocols with the state-of-the-art LSQ{-}Sample of \cite{vargaftik2020lsq,zhou2020asymptotically} for different values of~$\eta$.
+To test the effectiveness of the above scheme, we conduct an experiment comparing our protocols with the state-of-the-art LSQ{-}Sample of \cite{vargaftik2020lsq,zhou2020asymptotically} for different values of~$\eta$, i.e., LSQ{-}Sample($\eta N$).
 We denote by \uTWF$^{ts}$ the unsplittable policy from~\Cref{def:uTWF} based on local arrays at both dispatchers and servers with time stamps. \Cref{fig:evaluation:advancedCom} shows how the performance of \uTWF$^{ts}$ improves on that of L-\uTWF\/ for given values of~$\eta$.
 The figure also illustrates that even the simpler L-\uTWF{} policy is competitive with LSQ already at $\eta=0.1$.
-As~$\eta$ grows (and with it the queue information improves), our protocols perform better, while LSQ's performance degrades.
+As~$\eta$ grows (and with it the queue information improves), our protocols perform better, while LSQ's performance degrades due to increased herding.